A LIFE DEVOTED TO CHIMPANZEES

 His greatest achievement was the establishment of Sierra Leone's first national park, Outamba-Kilimi National Park, which is still open to visitors.
 He devoted five years to this endeavor (1979–1984); along with your health.

-She remained an ally of Jane Goodall in the fight against animal testing until the end of her life.
+He remained an ally of Jane Goodall in the fight against animal testing until the end of his life.
 And he had a significant role in drawing international attention to the danger of chimpanzees, deploying all means for their protection.

 He is a member of the historic Teleki family from Széki, the grandson of Pál Teleki.
 He was born in Cluj [Cluj in today's Romania], grew up in the United States, but the most important years of his life are connected to Africa.
 After 63 years, he moved back to his homeland, Hungary.